vr0n/talist/README.md

-(I haven't felt like formatting this README yet)

-TALIST - To-Accomplish List
+# TALIST - To-Accomplish List

 I deeply appreciate the work that the team at Trello is doing, but I got tired of using a web app and decided to make a very simple CLI app to replace Trello.

-NOTES:
-There is a problem I can't solve with Nim/sqlite3 not being able to call a database file without an absolute path or a "relative path" where the path starts from the root directory of app.
-To solve this, a variable called `home` has been added to talist.nim which you should edit to match your path to the app root directory.
-Once you've done this, you can just alias `talist` to the full path of the compiled binary to avoid the db error.
-I am open to any suggestions on how to solve this.

-Version 1.0.0 Updates:
+### Version 1.0.0 Updates:
-Due Dates are now implemented.
+* Due Dates are now implemented.
 You can now add due dates to your items and view all of our items (regardless of board) in due date order.

-Views are now implemented.
+* Views are now implemented.
 There are currently only two views available:
 Default and Due Date view.
 You can use `j`/`k` to switch between them.

-If an item does not have a due date, it will not be included in the list of items that have due dates.
+* If an item does not have a due date, it will not be included in the list of items that have due dates.

-TO-DO:
+### TO-DO:
 - Make DB network-based if at all possible
-[x] Either print out known Boards or print all Boards at once

-Talist v1.0.0
+### Talist v1.0.0

 To-Accomplish Lists Separated Into Boards.

 To Install:
-You will have to set the `home` variable in `src/talist.nim` before installing.
-Once this is done, just cd into the `talist` directory and run `nimble c src/talist.nim`
+I haven't written the installer yet, so it is recommended that you run this from a new directory called ~/.talist (though, you can run it from wherever you want, as long as talist can find the database file).
+To install, just cd into the `talist` directory and run `nimble c src/talist.nim`

-Features:
 This program focuses around the ideas of Items and Boards.
 Boards hold Items and Items make up our "To-Do" list.
 Boards are basically the categories you put your Items in.